 The system submits a challenge to you and you need to respond.

 When an administrator has configured a policy for sign-in risks, the affected users are notified when they try to sign in.

 The user is informed that something unusual was detected about their sign-in, such as signing in from a new location, device, or app.

 The user is required to prove their identity by solving a security challenge.
-If the user is registered for multi-factor authentication they need to round-trip a security code to their phone number.
-Since this is a just a risky sign in and not a compromised account, the user won’t have to change the password in this flow.
+If the user is registered for multi-factor authentication they need to round trip a security code to their phone number.
+Since this is just a risky sign in and not a compromised account, the user won’t have to change the password in this flow.

 Risky sign-in blocked

 Administrators can also choose to set a Sign-In Risk policy to block users upon sign-in depending on the risk level.
 To get unblocked, end users must contact an administrator or help desk, or they can try signing in from a familiar location or device.
 Self-recovering by solving multi-factor authentication is not an option in this case.

 Compromised account recovery

 When a user risk security policy has been configured, users who meet the user risk level specified in the policy (and are therefore assumed compromised) must go through the user compromise recovery flow before they can sign in.